www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/documentation/weekly-maintain-guidelines-and-documentation.md

 * Start of documentation: https://github.com/www-splitcells-net/net.splitcells.network
 * Consider Documentation from point of a user
 * Consider Documentation from point of a developer
+* Consider Documentation from point of a product owner.